FiN: A Smart Grid and Power Line Communication Dataset: Future Work

 The digitalisation of electricity grids is currently picking up speed and is coupled with significant opportunities, risks and challenges that still need to be overcome.
 Possibilities and use cases that we have addressed so far can only shed light on a small aspect.

+As mentioned earlier, the FiN dataset represents a novel data set that can be used to address various challenges arising from the transition to a smart grid.
+Therefore, we set out to take a first glance at what is hidden in this previously widely unrecognized SNR data from PLC networks.
+However, the FiN datasets are only a first step in this area and represent a proof of concept in several directions.
+To advance this new area of SNR-based network assessment, we intend to address several open questions in our future research:

-Future work will further investigate correlations between weather and PV systems in terms of SNR spectrum.
-As also investigated in \cite{lopez2017noise}, noise from PV inverters can be detected within PLC, so it could be possible to find a correlation between noise in SNR and weather.
+\begin{itemize} \item Pholovoltaic systems: \cite{lopez2017noise} suggests that noise from PV inverters can be detected within PLC networks, consequently it could be possible to find a correlation between noise in SNR and weather.
+Future work should further investigate these correlations and prove them with practical examples.
 In addition, an automatic detection of new PV systems connected to the grid will also be evaluated.

-Another focus of future work of our work will be the field of predictive maintenance.
-Encouraged by our results, we conclude that the SNR spectrum contains rich information about a wide range of cable properties.
+\item Predictive maintenance: Encouraged by our results, we conclude that the SNR spectrum contains rich information about a wide range of cable properties.
 Challenges to be investigated in the future are, for example, to what extent AI methods are suitable for predicting the remaining lifetime of cable installations or the extent to which a grid state identification can be implemented.

-In the area grid monitoring, the ability to determine the topology of the network solely by the SNR spectrum will be investigated.
-As discussed in section \ref{sec:in_direct_neighbours} PLC cannot provide information on the type of neighborhood, whether an adjacent node is a direct or indirect neighbor.
-Therefore, we propose the SNR spectrum as a carrier for fingerprints of specific cable sections to identify the type of neighborhood.

-During the collection of the data, it was noticed that a significant proportion of failures result in particular from failing joints.
+\item Cable joints: During the collection of the data, it was noticed that a significant proportion of failures result in particular from failing joints.
 Further analysis of the joints and their PLC spectrum is therefore subject of further research.

+\item Topology estimation: As discussed in section \ref{sec:in_direct_neighbours} PLC cannot provide information on the type of neighborhood, whether an adjacent node is a direct or indirect neighbor.
+Therefore, we propose the SNR spectrum as a carrier for fingerprints of specific cable sections to determine whether two neighbors are directly or indirectly adjacent.
+Future research will address AI-based automatic detection of PLC network topology.

-Apart from these aspects, the risks associated with any digitalisation are software bugs and vulnerability to attacks.
+\item Privacy and cyber-security: The risks associated with any digitalisation are software bugs and vulnerability to attacks.
 For this purpose, findings from measurements of the PLC infrastructure could also be used to plausibilise measurement data and network states of the legacy grid control systems on a second, independent level.
+In this regard, questions also arise concerning the privacy of customers who are forced to connect to such a system during a PLC rollout.
+Even if full-scale expansion is still a long way off, we would like to encourage discussion of these issues.